ErikEJ/SqlCeToolbox/README.md

 You can download the daily build from [VSIX Gallery](http://vsixgallery.com/extensions/d6c77c32-fe4b-4f6d-ad5d-f7b755212760/extension.vsix)

+You find the extension under the View menu in SSMS.

 If you have trouble installing the SSMS extension, try the following command line:

 `"C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\vsixinstaller.exe" "full path to extension.vsix"`